 - Explain what the employee did well or poorly, and give specific examples of wanted/unwanted behaviours.

-- Ask the employee for feedback about these behaviours and listen to his explanations.
+- Ask the employee for feedback about these behaviours and listen to their explanations.

 - Explain the implications of changing or not changing those behaviours.
 If the employee did something well, give praise and explain how that benefited the team.
-If he did something poorly, make sure he’s aware of what will happen if he continues.
+If they did something poorly, make sure they’re aware of what will happen if it continues.

-- Give advice on how he can perform better.
+- Give advice on how they can perform better.

 - Agree on an action plan.

-- Set a meeting to follow up and agree on measured behaviours and results.
+- Set a meeting to follow up and agree on measured behaviors and results.

 - Adjust goals and objectives for the next term as needed.

 How often should the performance management process be done?
-A review period can be anywhere from monthly to quarterly or even annually.
-The choice is ultimately up to you and your team’s needs, but it’s worth thinking about the fact that the shorter your feedback loop is, the faster you will be able to improve your team members’ performance.
+A review period can occur monthly or quarterly; the choice is ultimately up to you and your team.
+It’s worth noting that the shorter your feedback loop is, the faster you’ll be able to improve your team members’ performance.